Emerging Writers Nonfiction Contest

 In addition to applicant’s information, entry forms must include the name, email, and phone number of a teacher or counselor who can verify the authenticity of the submission in order to be considered for prize earnings.

-Winners will be invited but not required to read their work at Hiram College's Evening of Hiram Writers on Tuesday, April 5, 2016.
+Winners will be invited but not required to read their work at Hiram College's Evening of Hiram Writers in April 2017.
 Winners must provide their own transportation to the Evening of Hiram Writers event.

 Failure to adhere to these guidelines will result in disqualification.